Nashville-Public-Library/bedework-docs/docs/add-events/topical-areas.md

   - Handing out prizes to children or celebrating their "graduation" from the Read to Rise program.
   - Signing children up for Read to Rise.

-### Studio NPL
+### Studio Nashville Public Library

 - DO use the Studio tag for the following programs:
   - Digital literacy-based maker activities
   - STEAM programs for teens from the following STEAM list
-- DO NOT use Studio NPL series for:
+- DO NOT use Studio Nashville Public Library series for:
   - Food-oriented events such as Candy Bingo, Snack Attack.
   - Craft programs like button-making, watercolor painting, and Origami workshops.
   - Game-playing programs like Wii tournament, Gaming Monday, and Magic Cards.